 “The limits of my language,” writes Ludwig Wittgenstein, “mean the limits of my world.”
-Because the worlds we inhabit (and can speak of) are indeed bounded by the languages we know, and because a liberal arts education aims to cultivate global leaders, leading scholars, and responsible citizens capable of moving nimbly between diverse worlds, Yale-NUS strives to be a place where the study of foreign languages is vigorously encouraged and supported.
+In order to cultivate students capable of navigating diverse cultures in an interconnected world, Yale-NUS strives to be a place where the study of foreign languages is vigorously encouraged and supported.

 While during the academic year students can take languages courses offered at Yale-NUS as well as the NUS Centre for Language Studies, summers offer an invaluable opportunity for intensive, immersive language training.
-Complementing the Chinese and Spanish language scholarships (made possible respectively through the generosity of the Tan Chin Tuan Foundation and Banco Santander), CIPE is pleased to offer the Summer Language Scholarship (SLS) to support the study of any foreign language, at any level, over the summer.
-Scholarships are up to SGD $5,000.
+Complementing our Chinese and Spanish language scholarships, CIPE offers the Summer Language Scholarship (SLS) to support the study of foreign languages over the summer.

-We encourage students to select programs with the following criteria in mind:
+We encourage students to select programmes with the following criteria in mind:

-Applications for Chinese or Spanish language study will still be considered, though they will not be privileged, due to the scholarships already available to Yale-NUS students through the Tan Chin Tuan Foundation and Banco Santander scholarship funds.
-Feel free to reach out your language instructor, relevant faculty, or Fang Wei (firstname.lastname@example.org) as you research programs in other languages.
+Applications for Chinese or Spanish language study may still be considered, though they will not be privileged, due to the scholarships already available to Yale-NUS students through the Chinese Language Scholarship funded by Tan Chin Tuan Foundation and the Spanish Language Scholarship.
+Feel free to reach out your language instructor and relevant faculty as you research programmes in other languages.

 For information on whether and how summer courses can count toward a major or minor, see “Do I get academic credit for the classes I take over the summer?” under the Summer Study Abroad section at the CIPE Summer Opportunities FAQs.

-For students interested in studying Ancient Greek or Latin, Prof. Mira Seo has put together this great resource about studying ancient languages.
-Check out the links for the programs she recommends.
+For students interested in studying Ancient Greek or Latin, Associate Professor Mira Seo has compiled this resource about studying ancient languages.
+Check out the links for the programmes she recommends.

-Where: The best summer courses are offered at American research universities with strong graduate programs in Classics.
-Language pedagogy is an essential part of training in Classics graduate programmes, so these programs have excellent facilities and support for student language learning.
+Where: The best summer courses are offered at American research universities with strong graduate programmes in Classics.
+Language pedagogy is an essential part of training in Classics graduate programmes, so these programmes have excellent facilities and support for student language learning.
 Summer in a college town offers excellent student-centered social experiences and incomparable research facilities such as libraries and archaeological museums.
-Immersion in a research intensive environment introduces students to a broad range of future academic pursuits.
+Immersion in a research-intensive environment introduces students to a broad range of future academic pursuits.

-Credit: Students of all of these programs are regularly granted language credit by other Classics programs.
+Credit: Students of all of these programmes are regularly granted language credit by other Classics programmes.

-Please also note the following summer programs in Greece with Yale faculty involvement, which are of interest to students of political science, history, the humanities and social policy.
+Please also note the following summer programmes in Greece with Yale faculty involvement, which are of interest to students of political science, history, the humanities and social policy.

-Please contact Professor Mira Seo (firstname.lastname@example.org) if you have any questions about the programs listed above or about the study of Greek.
+Please contact Associate Professor Mira Seo (firstname.lastname@example.org) if you have any questions about the programmes listed above or about the study of Greek.